iiAku/kolibri-frontend/documentation/index.md

 ### Principles

-In general, Kollibri's data flow adheres to the following rules:
+In general, Kolibri's data flow adheres to the following rules:
 1) There should only be one end to end path through the system.
 2) Calls which branch off this flow should terminate without modifying state in any calling contracts.
 2) Sometimes callbacks will be unavoidable; each flow should only have one callback outstanding at once to simplify logic.